umarhassan-mitodl/6.s096-january-iap-2013/content/pages/lectures-and-assignments/data-structures-debugging.md

 ### Exercise 1

-Download and install {{% resource_link "6be2488d-1a07-428a-adac-c1dbeae2c17f" "Valgrind" %}} on your system, if it's not already.
+Download and install [Valgrind](http://valgrind.org/) on your system, if it's not already.
 To test if you have Valgrind, run `valgrind --version`.
 It should print the version of Valgrind that is installed.

 ```c
 #include <stdlib.h>